Skip to main content

 • Pick-up card for each camper.
 This is required to be presented by anyone who picks up your camper each day.

 • Loading/unloading parking pass for your car.
-Please note this is not guaranteed to stop parking tickets.
+Please note this is not guaranteed to prevent parking tickets.

-• Smithsonian Stars System for camps serving children entering Kindergarten through grade 3, which describes Summer Camp's positive behavior management.
+• Information about the Smithsonian Stars System which describes Summer Camp's positive behavior management for camps serving children entering Kindergarten through grade 3.

 Friday Show & Share